Frequently Asked Questions

 Painting - If you intend to paint your chairs then I would recommend Iroko as the best base timber.
 Oak is not really suitable for painting as it has a more open grain structure which reduces the lifespan of paint finishes.back to top

-Each chair is fully built by us and is then dis-assembled just enough to get it in a box and ship it.
-It arrives with you as a seat, back and 2 arms.
-Putting it back together takes about 10-15 minutes and involves two screwdrivers and a small spanner or pliers.
-Its not like real flat pack because it has been a chair once.
-To give you an idea of what is involved the instructions can be viewed hereback to top
+Standard courier delivery requires a small amount of onsite assembly.
+Basically a chair arrives as a seat, back and 2 arms.
+Final assembly usually takes about 10-15 minutes and requires screwdrivers and a 10mm spanner or pliers.
+To give you an idea of what is involved the instructions can be viewed here

 I have a small range of chairs and accessories on display which you are welcome to visit to try out.
 They cover the most popular options from the range.
 All this display furniture has been outside for svereal years so it is also an opportunity to see how they weather.